-To The Board Of Trustees Friends Meeting of Washington 2111 Florida Avenue NW Washington, DC 20008-1912
+To the Board Of Trustees Friends Meeting of Washington 2111 Florida Avenue NW Washington, DC 20008-1912

-We have reviewed the accompanying statements of financial position of Friends Meeting of Washington as of June 30, 2017, and the related statements of activities, changes in net assets, and cash flows for the year then ended.
+We have reviewed the accompanying statements of financial position of Friends Meeting of Washington as of June 30, 2018 and 2017 and, and the related statements of activities, changes in net assets, and cash flows for the years then ended.
 A review includes primarily applying analytical procedures to management's financial data and making inquiries of Organization management.
 A review is substantially less in scope than an audit, the objective of which is the expression of an opinion regarding the financial statements as a whole.
 Accordingly, we do not express such an opinion.